 |Lord of the Flies (5)

 |Refugee Boy||The Other Side of Truth||The Curious Incident||Rani & Sukh|

 The World Literacy Foundation note; “reading that takes place outside the classroom is vastly beneficial, but children don’t get nearly enough of it.”
 We therefore encourage students to read stories that interest and engage them and that they will continue to enjoy at home.
 We would ask families to support this by ensuring that their child has their reading book every day; by asking our students about what they are reading and ensuring that they have reading opportunities at home.

 We also provide additional curriculum time for students with reading ages that are well below their chronological age.
 During these lessons student will complete the ‘Fresh Start’ phonics programme a highly regarded course that is proven to rapidly improve a child’s ability to read.

-There is the opportunity for additional literacy and numeracy lessons for pupils for whom the EBacc may not be appropriate, these students will also have the chance to complete the Duke of Edinburgh Award, at Key Stage 4 however all pupils are expected to pursue a curriculum with a strong academic core.
+There is the opportunity for additional literacy and numeracy lessons for pupils for whom the EBacc may not be appropriate, these students will also have the chance to complete the Duke of Edinburgh Award through our enrichment programme however all pupils are expected to pursue a curriculum with a strong academic core.
 We believe that educational excellence can only be guaranteed when what is studied is tailored to each individual student.

 To support our students in making sure that they make healthy lifestyle choices and to give them the knowledge and skills needed to contribute to their physical and emotional well-being, our Key Stage 3 students are all required to take part in Health and Nutrition Lessons.